Plan a Personalized Vacation to the Italian Countryside

-While you’ve heard of the big cities like Rome, Naples, and Florence, there are thousands of cities dotted across the countryside worth visiting.
-And lucky for you, they’ll have great food and no tourists!
+While the big cities of Rome, Naples, and Florence are wonderful to visit, there are thousands of cities dotted across the countryside worth visiting and leach has fantastic food, sights, and less tourists!

-In the province of Salerno, you’ll find a wondrous village atop a large hill seemingly from years past.
-A coastal town in the south of Italy, you’ll find narrow streets, ancient cathedrals and churches, and Italian food like no other.
+In the province of Salerno atop a large hill, you’ll find a wondrous little fishing village seemingly from years past.
+This tiny coastal town in the south of Italy features narrow streets, ancient cathedrals and churches, and the freshest seafood.

-You can walk the beaches and hitch a ride with a local fisherman (you won’t find any tour boats around), after visiting historic Cappella di San Michel Arcangelo (a church) and Museo Archeologico (museum).
+You can walk the beaches and maybe ask for a ride with a local fisherman (you won’t find any tour boats around), after visiting historic Cappella di San Michel Arcangelo (a church) and Museo Archeologico (museum).

 You can get to this village by flying into Naples, the nearest large city, taking a bus, or renting a car.

-If you like Venice but not her crowds, travel to Treviso for similar jaw dropping views.
-This city is only 20 miles away from the tourist town of Venice, but has the same charm and canals.
+If you like Venice but not her crowds, travel to Treviso for similar jaw-dropping views.
+This city is only 20 miles away from the tourist town of Venice and features the same charm and canals.
 The streets are narrow and full of redbrick buildings, while the canals are wide and carry small boats from place to place.

 In the city, you can find authentic restaurants and shops selling crystals, blown glass, and figurines.
-Walk to the city center for coffee and people watching, then head to many museums, parks, and churches scattered around town.
+Stop in a quaint cafe for a coffee then enjoy sight-seeing and visits to the museums, parks, and churches scattered around town.

-This hilly town has a centuries old wall surrounding it, making a great walking tour for you.
-Stop on your way to taste some gelato and look at the sites from the hills.
-There are a plethora of chapels and churches throughout the town, including the Cappella Colleoni, a chapel from the 15th century with frescoed ceilings and marble exteriors.
+This hilly town has a centuries-old wall surrounding it, which makes for a vigorous walking tour.
+Stop for gelato and admire the view from the hills.
+There are a plethora of chapels and churches throughout the town, including the Cappella Colleoni, a chapel from the 15th century featuring exquisite frescoed ceilings and marble exteriors.

-If you like museums, you can visit Academia Carrara di Belle Arti with works from the 15th-19th centuries by artists around the world.
-This town is great for history lovers, as a majority of its buildings are hundreds of years old and some even date back to the 8th century.
+If you enjoy museums, visit Academia Carrara di Belle Arti with works from the 15th-19th centuries by artists around the world.
+This town is great for history lovers, as a majority of its buildings are hundreds of years old, and some even date back to the 8th century.

 3 Ways to Get Around Italy